murribu/wcsb/src/notes/meetings.2024-06-17.md

 After unanimously approving the evaluations that the board members had already submitted, [[people.board.Dan Cash]] wanted to retroactively change his vote on the contract extension to a "no." So, I suppose the vote was 9-2 instead of 10-1.

 Last year, Mr. Golden's contract was extended unanimously ([link](https://x.com/murribu/status/1670948052222312448)).
 Something changed over the past year to make [[people.board.Dan Cash]] and [[people.board.Donna Clements]] change their votes.
-The adendum didn't have his salary last year either, and his evaluation was higher this year than last.
+The addendum didn't have his salary last year either, and his evaluation was higher this year than last.

 ## Bullying